Beat Machine pt. 7 - New Lights2016-07-23 17:07

 My machine came with all eight spotlight bases and housings but with no bulbs.
 It wasn’t a big deal with the reproduction PENDUAL marquee, but getting that 1st style marquee made the empty spotlights very visible.
 I could easily order the original parts or compatible ones, but I don’t want halogen lamps heating up my apartment.
 We don’t have air conditioning, just window fans, so I take every opportunity to minimize heat sources.

 These spotlights are a standard base and voltage, so I decided to just go for dimmable LED bulbs.
 5W LED bulbs would give me about the same amount of light as the original 50W halogens, but finding them in the appropriate colors was a dead end.
 Instead, I got plain white bulbs and colored stage lighting filters.
-Actual stage light have front-mounted holders for squares of the filter material, but the IIDX housings are just open at the front.
+Actual stage lights have front-mounted holders for squares of the filter material, but the IIDX housings are just open at the front.

 To make this work without replacing the housings I cut caps of the filter material and attached them to the lamp housings.
 A 64mm cardboard disc served as a guide for the size of the opening, and a second 74mm guide allowed a 1cm lip for attachmeht.
 After cutting the 74mm circles I went around cutting slits up to the edge of the smaller guide.
 Then the slits would be folded in and attached on the inside of the housing with gaffer tape.